Gran Turismo Sport: Reception

 Jason Faulkner of Game Revolution was equally critical of the game, devoting a large portion of his review to observing the differences between GT Sport and racing games of rival color: "You'll get a lot more feeling of the weight of the cars as you drive them in this game than you do in Forza, but there's still something lacking when compared to Project Cars 2".
 While the cars are stunningly recreated with excellent handling, Faulkner said there simply aren't enough of them, especially when contrasted with the two aforementioned titles: "The track list is sparse as well.
 There are only 17 locations available in GT Sport, with variations bringing the total number of circuits up to 40".
 Faulkner lamented the loss of single-player content in favor of GT Sports new online mode, which no matter how well crafted, would be unavailable when not connected to the servers.

 Justin Towell of GamesRadar awarded GT Sport 4/5, citing superb tracks, solid controls and incredible handling nuance across a range of high powered vehicles.
 Towell said that although the game continues to offer an educational single player experience with a collection of scenarios to overcome, it's somewhat "pedestrian" and not a patch on Forza 7s career mode.
 Instead, the central pillar of GT Sport, and the game's main selling point, are the FIA-recognised online game modes: "Winning a slipstreaming race around an oval against real opponents is far more exciting than any offline mode.
 And with the real-world calendar of events taking place at set times, it all feels like it really means something".
 Towell noted the inconvenience that can arise when players lose internet connection but presumed the measure was "to keep an eye on cheaters".

 In Game Informers Reader's Choice Best of 2017 Awards, the game came in second place for "Best Racing Game".
-It was also nominated for the same category in IGN's Best of 2017 Awards.
+It was also nominated for the same category in IGNs Best of 2017 Awards.